Interview: Son Cares for His 100-Year Old Mother

 Two factors are necessary for a mother's happy, healthy life past the age of 100: God’s favor and a caregiver son like Richard.

 Richard, 60 something, does not seem to worry or sweat.
 His cheery disposition and debonair fashion (both constant) reveal a life of ease, causing one to wonder if he is specially gifted for his role.
-Then on hearing that for 15 years he has been the sole caregiver to his 101-year old mother, Mrs. Louise Isaac (plus his sister who is 12 years his senior) there is no more wondering.
+Then on hearing that for 15 years he has been the sole caregiver to his 101-year old mother, Mrs. Louise Isaac (plus his sister who is 12 years his senior) there is no more need to wonder.

 Richard, his mother and sister are natives of Cayon, St. Kitts in the Caribbean twin-island federation of St.Kitts-Nevis, where they presently reside.
 In 2014, Mother Louise’s 100th birthday celebration was a community affair, including government officials and scores of natives who flew home from abroad to participate in the historic event.
 In 2015 (February 15), she added another birthday and we invited Richard to take a bow.

-There is much reason to applaud him in his answers to the following questions.
+There is much reason to applaud him in his answers to the following questions

 Bordered by Caribbean Sea (west) and Atlantic Ocean (east)